alisw/alien-workqueue/README.md

 * `--work-dir <full_path>`: working directory (defaults to `/tmp/awq`).
 If you set this parameter you must also `export AWQ_WORKDIR` for making it visible to the fake `condor_*` commands.
+* `--catalog-host <host>`, `--catalog-port <port>`: if specified, report information to the specified Work Queue Catalog server.
+Port is optional and defaults to `9097`.
+Project name can be optionally specified with `--project-name`.
+* `--project-name`: project name reported to the catalog server, if enabled.
+  Defaults to `alien_jobs`.

 Motivation and use